Race Weekend Central

 _The Ugly_

-The field didn’t make it through two laps at Darlington before an ugly wreck snarled up a number of race cars early.
-Super-rookie *Ryan Blaney* flat lost his Chevrolet entering turn 2 on lap 2 and pounded the fence, ending the night for Tommy Baldwin Racing before it even started.
-Even more of a mess ensued behind Blaney’s spin; *Jeremy Clements* was tagged from behind slowing to avoid the carnage and went headfirst into the interior retaining wall, while *Matt Frahm*, *Casey Roderick* and *Chase Miller* all sustained damage as a result of contact in the melee.
-This one wreck took out a lot of Nationwide regulars… and a lot of regulars that didn’t need a wreck at that.
-Of all the drivers involved, Frahm enjoyed the best finish in 28th; Blaney was dead last in 43rd.
+Even more of a mess ensued behind Blaney’s spin; Jeremy Clements was tagged from behind slowing to avoid the carnage and went headfirst into the interior retaining wall, while Matt Frahm, Casey Roderick and Chase Miller all sustained damage as a result of contact in the melee.

-*Underdog Performer of the Race: Jeff Green.* With Eric McClure still not cleared to race after his harrowing accident at Talladega last weekend, Tri-Star Motorsports tabbed their full-time start-and-park driver in Jeff Green to take over the No. 14 car for the weekend.
 The 2000 NNS champion did not disappoint, putting forth a solid effort to come home 19th, the best result of 2012 for the Hefty team.
 What’s more, it was the first race Green has run the distance in since the fall of 2010 at Gateway.
 To find Green’s last top 20?
-Go all the way back to Talladega, 2010.
+Go all the way back to Talladega 2010.

-Honorable mention goes to *Morgan Shepherd* for his 22nd-place finish, a tremendous rebound after destroying a race car at Talladega the weekend prior.
+Honorable mention goes to Morgan Shepherd for his 22nd-place finish, a tremendous rebound after destroying a racecar at Talladega the weekend prior.

 *Ill-Gotten Gains*

-Start-and-parkers occupied 7 of the 43 starting positions in Friday’s race, taking home $72,801 in purse money.
+Start-and-parkers occupied seven of the 43 starting positions in Friday’s race, taking home $72,801 in purse money.
 (Of note, Blake Koch and the No. 15 team retired after only 29 laps with “electrical” issues; will follow up on this one in the coming weeks).

 *Year-to-Date*